 Shampooing your dog with high-quality shampoo

-A dog tends to accumulate and hide a lot of dirt and mud on the hair strands, and if you do not tame this, it may result to ticks, dust mites and other parasites hiding under the coat.
+A dog tends to accumulate and hide a lot of dirt and mud on the hair strands, and if you do not tame this, it may result in ticks, dust mites, and other parasites hiding under the coat.

 Ideally, the shampoo you choose for your dog should be high-quality, but more importantly, fashioned for a dog.
 You also want to ensure that the shampoo is free from harsh chemicals that might be too harsh on your dog, particularly if he/she has allergies to a specific product.